Can Russia send weapons to North Korea amid sanctions? – DW – 06/26/2024

 Can Russia send weapons to North Korea amid sanctions?June 26, 2024

-North Korea launched early on Wednesday a weapon that intelligence agencies believe was an advanced hypersonic missile, although the test ended in failurewhen the missile blew up off the east coast of the Korean Peninsula.
+Early Wednesday, North Korea launched a weapon that intelligence agencies believe was an advanced hypersonic missile, although the test ended in failurewhen the missile blew up off the east coast of the Korean Peninsula.

 The latest failed missile launch could lead North Korean leader Kim Jong Un to request better technological know-how from his new military ally, Russia, to ensure the next test is a success.